dm973/dm973.github.io/index.md

 #daniel (dot) messenger (at) colorado (dot) edu
 ---

-I am currently a postdoctoral research associate at the University of Colorado Boulder conducting research at the intersection of dynamical systems, data science, and mathematical biology.
-My main interests include algorithms for data-driven modeling, and the analysis and simulation of complex phenomena across multiple scales, from the discete
+I am currently a postdoctoral research associate in Dr. Bortz' lab at the University of Colorado Boulder.
+I work at the intersection of dynamical systems, data science, and mathematical biology.
+My main interests include algorithms for data-driven modeling, and the analysis and simulation of complex phenomena across multiple scales, from particle to continuum descriptions.

- (particle) level to continuous (hydrodynamic) descriptions.
-I also enjoy teaching and learning about a wide variety of mathematical subjects and phenomena in the natural and social sciences.
+Apart from research, my hobbies include playing music, cooking, biking, snowboarding, and generally being out in the wilderness.

+Please check out my [CV](/assets/docs/CV/CV.pdf) and contact me if you're interested collaborating!